Illinois vs. Florida Atlantic College Basketball Predictions & Picks - December 5

 Illinois Performance Insights

 - The Fighting Illini are outscoring opponents by 19.0 points per game with a +133 scoring differential overall.
-They put up 77.6 points per game (122nd in college basketball) and give up 58.6 per outing (seventh in college basketball).
+They put up 77.6 points per game (124th in college basketball) and give up 58.6 per contest (seventh in college basketball).

-- Illinois wins the rebound battle by 14.2 boards on average.
-It collects 45.3 rebounds per game, which ranks first in college basketball, while its opponents grab 31.1 per outing.
+- Illinois ranks first in the nation at 45.3 rebounds per game.
+That's 14.2 more than the 31.1 its opponents average.

-- Illinois knocks down 8.3 three-pointers per game (106th in college basketball) while shooting 32.8% from deep (193rd in college basketball).
-It is making 3.2 more threes per outing than its opponents, who drain 5.1 per game while shooting 27.9%.
+- Illinois connects on 3.2 more threes per contest than the opposition, 8.3 (106th in college basketball) compared to its opponents' 5.1.

-- The Fighting Illini score 94.7 points per 100 possessions (176th in college basketball), while giving up 71.5 points per 100 possessions (second in college basketball).
+- The Fighting Illini rank 178th in college basketball by averaging 94.7 points per 100 possessions on offense, and defensively are second in college basketball, allowing 71.5 points per 100 possessions.

-- Illinois has come up short in the turnover battle by four turnovers per game, committing 12.7 (240th in college basketball action) while forcing 8.7 (353rd in college basketball).
+- Illinois has committed 12.7 turnovers per game (241st in college basketball action), four more than the 8.7 it forces on average (352nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.